Federal TEACH Grant

 Conversion to Loan

-Should a TEACH Grant recipient fail to perform the service obligation of the TEACH Grant, their funds will be converted to a Federal Direct Unsubsidized Loan.
-Once a grant has been converted to a loan it cannot be changed back.
-The loan must be repaid in full with interest calculated retroactively from the date the funds were originally disbursed.
+Should a TEACH Grant recipient fail to meet the requirements of their service obligation, their grant will be converted to a Federal Direct Unsubsidized Loan.
+The loan must be repaid in full with interest calculated retroactively from the date the grant funds were originally disbursed.